nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

 So let's say we have a number `n`.
 Our task is to write a generic method that clears the last `nbits` of that number.

 The solution is simple:
-* We need to create a mask where all the bits are `1`, except the last `nbits` which are `0`.
+* We need to create a mask where all the bits are `1`, except the last `nbits`, which are `0`.
 * We apply an `&` operation between `n` and the newly created mask;

-To create the mask we start from a value where all the bits are set to `1`.
-This value can be easily obtained by flipping all of the bits of `0`: `~0x0u`.
-Next, we simply left shift with `nbits` and, voila, the mask is ready.
+To create the mask, we start from a value where all the bits are set to `1`.
+This value can be easily obtained by flipping all the bits of `0`: `~0x0u`.
+Next, we left shift with `nbits` and, voila, the mask is ready.

 The code is: